int-brain-lab/iblenv/docs_gh_pages/README.md

 The website is generated using
  1. The markdown files in the `./docs-gh-pages` folder
  2. The python or ipython notebooks in the `./docs-gh-pages/notebooks`
- 3. The python or ipython notebooks in the  `./examples` and `./brainbox/examples` folders
+ 3. The python or ipython notebooks in the ibllib repo  `./examples` and `./brainbox/examples` folders
  4. The docstrings in the source code of the `./ibllib`, `./alf`, `./one` and `./brainbox` folders